Navalag/media_library/README.md

 The web application, a Personal Media Library, can help to organize and display Books, Movies and Music.

-This example can be easily used to create a website that lets you organize and display any type of item: Products, Services, Events, etc.
+This example can be easily used to create a website that lets you organize and display any type of items: Products, Services, Events, etc.

 <img src="screenshots/screen_1.png" alt="project screenshot 1" title="project screenshot 1" width="700">